 Evaluating Expressions

-The value of an expression can be computed by providing an assignment of values to all variables as a list of (variable, value) pairs.
+The value of an expression can simply be computed by providing an assignment of values to all variables as a dict mapping variables to values.
+A dict carries a list of (variable, value) pairs that together specify a complete assignment.

 The following program computes the function $f(x,y,z)$ for $(x,y,z)=(0,1,1)$: